 “review officer” means a person appointed under regulation 6A02.

 [Regulation 6A01 inserted in Gazette 26 Aug 2003 p.
-3758-9.]
+3758-9; amended in Gazette 15 Dec 2006 p.
+5632.]

 6A02.
 Appointment of review officer

 (1) If a complaint or other information is received by the Commissioner or the Assistant Commissioner concerning a member’s integrity, honesty, competence, performance or conduct, the Commissioner or the Assistant Commissioner may appoint a review officer in relation to that member.